 See Apple's documentation

-for the current list of Apple hardware using the Apple Silicon processor.
-You
+for the current list of Apple hardware using the M1 processor.
+You can

 brew has installed

 Follow these steps to run MongoDB Community Edition.
 These instructions assume that you are using the default settings.

 You can run MongoDB as a macOS service using

 brew, or you can run